OpenRepeater/MODULE_Remote_Relay/README.md

 ### Copy Audio Files
 Copy the contents of the appropriate language folder in github to the correct system folder.
 For example for English language: /usr/share/svxlink/sounds/en_US/RemoteRelays
-(Note: French is currently broken, those are the old sound files.)

 ### Modifying SVXLINK.CONF